top of page

 Car parking

 Please note that due to the popularity of the event, there is no competitor parking on site.
 Please follow the directions given by the marshals and follow the signs to the designated town centre car parks.
 These car parks are located at The Castle, The Ivy House pub, Town Swimming Pool, plus more car parks in the centre of town.
-As it is a Bank Holiday, there is no charge payable.

 The Registration point is signposted in Tonbridge School Sports Centre.